Have a Family Night In: The 50 Best Board Games of All Time

 From treasured classics like Chess and Monopoly to new favorites like Speak Out and Cards Against Humanity, we’ve rounded up our 50 favorite board games of all time.
 Click through our picks for the 50 best board games of all time.

 As the holidays draw near and we start to spend more time with friends and family, we challenge you to put away the electronics and gather ’round for a good old-fashioned board game.
-No matter which game you love to play, you’ll enjoy the break from the busyness.
+No matter which game you love to play, you’ll enjoy the break.
 We’ve rounded up 50 of our favorite board games of all time that span every popular category.
-As you click through this list, you’ll find games that are great for kids and families and games that are fitting for parties and adults.
-Some of these games are perfect for one player while others are meant for two, while more still are best played with a large group of friends.
+As you click through this list, you’ll find the best board games for kids and families and adult board games that are fitting for older members of the family.
+Some of these fun board games are perfect for one player while others are meant for two, while more still are best played with a large family.
 Whether it’s critical thinking and competition you seek or simple fun and loads of laughter, there’s something on this list for everyone.

 There's a reason these classic board games have been around for ages: they're fun to play and sure to liven up any setting.

 How could we not include Life in this roundup?
 We remember playing this game as kids and dreaming about all the possibilities (and responsibilities) that came with being a grown-up—college, marriage, kids, insurance!
 In this classic game, players each receive a plastic car to maneuver around the game board that represents the move through multiple stages of life, from picking a college to enjoying sweet retirement.
 The premise of this game is to go through life making smart decisions and eventually be the player who retires first and with the most money.
 It’s a great game for kids to learn about life lessons in an approachable way, and it’s sure to spark some good conversations when you play together as a family.